• About Us

 If you have an Australian parrot and you don’t know what to name it, then you’ve come to the right article!
 At Pet Rescue Blog, we have made a list of more than 300 names for Australian parrots to help you with this arduous task.

-Remember, before adopting, it is very important that you are aware of the necessary care for this type of animal and be sure that you can fulfill these duties.
+Remember, before adopting, you must be aware of the necessary care for this type of animal and be sure that you can fulfill these duties.

 If you are looking for more choices, you can visit our comprehensive list of Bird names.